semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ![Initial workflow](./img/initial-workflow1.jpg)

 Let's get our bearings.
 The element highlighed is a block.
 A block is a container for job.
-Currently, there is only one job.
+Currently, there is only one job in the block.
+The container for the block is called the pipeline and this will be important in the Continuous Delivery section.

 On the right-side menu, you can see the block settings and the job.
 The job currently has one command.
 Every line here represents one command to run on the Bash shell.